juice-shop/pwning-juice-shop/part2/sensitive-data-exposure.md

 A certain user has uploaded a picture of his old workplace.
 Take a look at what his security question is and see if you can find the answer by looking at his uploaded image.

-* Look at visual clues to determine what company is shown in the picture
-* Lookup the address of the company that you found and use that to answer the security question.
+* Look at visual clues to determine what company is shown in the picture and use that to answer the security question.

 [^1]: https://searchsecurity.techtarget.com/definition/access-log
 [^2]: https://en.wikipedia.org/wiki/Data_loss_prevention_software